 3. Another great takeaway, GREAT CLEAR PHOTOS of auction items are a must!
 Along with the pictures, provide precise descriptions of all items, measurements, exclusions, and examples of how to utilize the items.
 Think of all the items that are a must to see in person to fully appreciate them.
 In fact, we arranged for "VIEWING" upon request both virtually and in person.

 4. Prearrange your emails and text messages.
 Don't overload on them but make them very timely and precise.

 5. Chose a weeknight to hold your event.
 We found that many had been home all week and wanted to get out on the weekend and not be tied back to their phone or computer.

 6. Lastly think through pickup.
 This was a great opportunity to visit in person, thank them for their support, learn about their purchase, and gain additional insight as a supporter.
 Overall, our virtual silent auction had great results.
 We learned a lot and plan to adapt these lessons in to future events.

 What are some of your takeaways or lessons learned from holding virtual events?

 How did folks bid on the auction items?

 There are online auction vendors that provide the service.
 We have used Charity Auction Today.
 They collect a fee, but because people can bid from home, the number of bids increases substantially compared to an auction where people have to be present to place a bid.

-Anyone have any good recommendations for an online auction vendor?
-Looking for inexpensive but good. 😀
+Does anyone have any good recommendations for an online auction vendor?
+Looking for inexpensive but good.

 College Station ISD Education Foundation